lauren-homan/logistic_growth/README.md

   scale_y_continuous(trans='log10')
 ```
-Here, we have plotted the graph except with the log transformation of the y-axis.
+Here, we have plotted a graph of the raw data, except with a log transformation of the y-axis.